 2) Which collagen brand do you use?

-I personally have only used Vital Proteins ever since starting my health journey with collagen.
+I personally have been using Vital Proteins ever since starting my health journey with collagen.
 Their products are high quality and I have seen benefits from taking many of their supplements.
 My favorites are the collagen peptides (from grass-fed pasture-raised cows) and the marine collagen (from wild-caught fish) and the bone broth collagen.
 I use them in many recipes here on the blog as well as just in my daily life.
 Jordan loves their coconut collagen coffee creamer and they also sell a matcha flavored one!
+Recently I am obsessed with baking with their creamers.
 You can order them directly from their website or in many grocery stores.
 I recommend their sampler pack if you are new to collagen so you can find what works best for you.

 3) How do you use collagen?